19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (c) any prototype of such tool or machinery,

-to a person who belongs in a country outside Singapore and who is not a registered person, shall be zero-rated where such tool or machinery is used in Singapore for the manufacture of goods for the person who belongs in a country outside Singapore.
+to a person who belongs in a country outside Singapore and who is not a registered person or is a registered (Seventh Schedule — pay only) person, shall be zero-rated where such tool or machinery is used in Singapore for the manufacture of goods for the person who belongs in a country outside Singapore.

 [33/2008 wef 01/01/2009]

+[Act 52 of 2018 wef 01/01/2019]

 (2) Where a supply of goods or services by a taxable person is zero-rated under subsection (1), then, whether or not tax would be chargeable on the supply apart from this section —